 Here is what I want every new parent to know:

 It seemed like D had just left the NICU when he started getting sick again.
 I didn’t want to be that mom – the one who over reacts to every-little-thing wrong with her baby.

 So I started second guessing myself.
 I thought I could handle it myself.

 But remember this: If your baby is having trouble breathing, that is a medical emergency.
 RSV is dangerous.
 Don’t wait to get treatment.

 2. Go to a children’s hospital.

 I know that’s easier said than done.
-But regular hospitals are not trained, nor are they equipped to deal with premature babies.
+But regular hospitals are not trained, nor are they equipped to deal with premature and small babies.

 I took D to my local hospital when he first started showing symptoms.
 They told me he had pneumonia, gave him a breathing treatment and antibiotics, and sent us home.